oxidizing/sihl/README.md

 *Note that even though Sihl is being used in production, the API is still under active development.*

 Sihl is a high-level web application framework providing a set of composable building blocks and recipes that allow you to develop web apps quickly and sustainably.
-Batteries are included by they can be swapped easily.
+Batteries are included but they can be swapped easily.
 Statically typed functional programming with OCaml makes web development fun and safe.

 Let's have a look at a tiny Sihl app in a file `sihl.ml`: